 Large quantities of water in the bilge may be an indication of a leak or that the bilge pump and/or automatic float switch is not functioning properly due to a jam, clog or electrical issue.
-The automatic float switch is wired to the 24-hour side of the battery switch through the "BILGE" breaker on the battery switch panel.
+The automatic float switch is wired to the hot side of the battery switch through the "BILGE" fuse at the battery switch panel.
 When functioning properly, the float switch activates the bilge pump to pump water overboard once water in the bilge reaches a level that submerges the switch.

 If the bilge pump does not come on when the float switch is submerged, attempt to manually turn it on through your switch panel.
 If the bilge pump comes on and evacuates the water, it is clear that the float switch is not functioning properly.
-If the bilge pump does not come on via the switch panel, check the breaker on the battery switch panel to see if a breaker has been tripped.
+If the bilge pump does not come on via the switch panel, check the breaker panel inside the console to see if a breaker has been tripped.
 If the breaker has been tripped, reset it and turn the switch on again, listening for the bilge pump to turn on.
+Additionally, the automatic float switch has an independent fuse located by the batteries.

-If the bilge pump fails to turn on, turn the battery switch to the OFF position, then unhook the bilge pump from its cradle by pressing the locking tab and twist motor housing counter-clockwise.
+If the bilge pump fails to turn on, turn the battery switch to the OFF position, then unhook the bilge pump from its cradle by pressing down on the blue tabs on the cradle and gently turning the top of the pump.
 You will feel the pump release from the cradle.
 The entire bilge pump and wiring should release from the cradle.
 After removing the pump, check the underside and impeller areas for miscellaneous items that might clog the pump.
 If any obstructions are present remove the debris and set the pump back into the cradle.
-Once set back in the cradle, press the pump down on the base then twist until the lock button snaps it into place.
+Once set back in the cradle, press the blue tab down and rotate the pump until you feel it snap back in place.
 Once this is completed you can try to turn the pump on again.